 - High-traffic med-surg units

-- Specialized procedural suites
+- Procedural suites

 - Mother-baby and L&D

-- Step-down and telemetry
+- Step-down and tele

 - Critical care